hackingmaterials/matminer/CONTRIBUTING.md

 * Steps to reproduce - be specific! **Provide sample code.**
 * What you expected would happen, compared to what actually happens
 * The full stack trace of any errors you encounter
-* Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+* Notes (possibly including why you think this might be happening, or steps you tried that didn't work)

-We love thorough bug reports as this means the development team can make quick and meaningful fixes!

-When we confirm your bug report, we'll move it to the GitHub issues as soon as possible.
+We love thorough bug reports as this means the development team can make quick and meaningful fixes.
+When we confirm your bug report, we'll move it to the GitHub issues where its progress can be further tracked.

 ## Contributing code modifications or additions through Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We maintain a list of all contributors to matminer [here.](http://hackingmaterials.github.io/matminer/contributors.html)

 Pull requests are the best way to propose changes to the codebase.
-Follow the [Github flow](https://guides.github.com/introduction/flow/)) for more information on this procedure.
+Follow the [Github flow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) for more information on this procedure.

 The basic procedure for making a PR is:
 * Fork the repo and create your branch from master.